 Transferring ownership of a domestic commercial vessel

 If you sell a vessel, you must notify us within 14 days.
-The steps you need to take depend on the type of certificate, approval, or if the vessel is on the Australian general shipping register.
+The steps you need to take depend on the type of certificate or approval, and if the vessel is on the Australian General Shipping Register.

-If you have recently acquired a vessel and its previous owner held a certificate of survey or a non-survey or Exemption 40 approval, then the certificate and/or approval is transferable to a new certificate holder.
-Complete an AMSA 1780 – Application for change of certificate (or approval) holder for a vessel permission form if you intend to use the vessel as a domestic commercial vessel.
+If you have recently acquired a vessel and its previous owner held a certificate of survey or a non-survey or Exemption 40 approval, then the certificate and/or approval is transferable to yourself as the new owner.
+You must complete an AMSA 1780 – Application for change of certificate (or approval) holder for a vessel permission form if you intend to use the vessel as a domestic commercial vessel.
 You will need to provide current certificate details, and evidence of your ownership over the vessel.

 If you acquired an existing vessel (as defined in Marine Order 503, Marine Order 504 or Exemption 2), it may not be able to be operated outside of current geographical area restrictions or be modified and continue to hold that exemption.

-If the vessel you are selling is on the Australian general shipping register, the new owner must notify us within 14 days of the date of acquisition.
-The seller must provide a Bill of Sale and the original registration certificate to the new owner to facilitate the transfer of ownership.
-An application for a transfer of ownership or transmission of ownership by operation of law (if applicable) must be submitted to the Shipping Registration Office.
+If you are selling a vessel that is on the Australian General Shipping Register, the new owner must notify us within 14 days of the acquisition date.
+As the seller, you must provide a Bill of Sale and the original registration certificate to the new owner to facilitate the transfer of ownership.
+An application for a transfer of ownership must be submitted to the Shipping Registration Office.